humdrum-tools/humdrum-documentation/guide/ch28/index.md

 In this chapter we have introduced three representations related to musical dynamics.
-The <span class="rep">dyn</span>
-representation allows us to encode dynamic markings as they appear visually in a printed score.
+The <span class="rep">dyn</span> representation allows us to encode dynamic markings as they appear visually in a printed score.
 Unfortunately, traditional notated dynamic markings are often confusing or ambiguous.
 In order to facilitate some types of analytic processing it is useful to generate a more rationalized interpretation of the dynamics of a work.
-The
-<span class="rep">dynam</span> representation provides a
-canonical scheme for representing basic notated dynamic markings where ambiguities are resolved by explicitly interpreting the meaning of dynamic markings.
+The <span class="rep">dynam</span> representation provides a canonical scheme for representing basic notated dynamic markings where ambiguities are resolved by explicitly interpreting the meaning of dynamic markings.
 A third scheme (<span class="rep">dB</span>) provides a scheme for representing continuous dynamic levels in decibels.
-We have seen that the **db** command (which translates from
-<span class="rep">dynam</span> to <span class="rep">dB</span>) allows us to pose and answer a variety of questions
-related to the dynamic organization of music.
+We have seen that the <span class="tool">db</span> command (which translates from <span class="rep">dynam</span> to <span class="rep">dB</span>) allows us to pose and answer a variety of questions related to the dynamic organization of music.